simd-everywhere/simde/README.md

    I'm aware of which is attempting to create portable implementations like SIMDe.
 SIMDe is much further along on the Intel side, but Iris looks to be farther along on ARM.
 C++-only, Apache 2.0 license.
+   AFAICT there are no accelerated fallbacks, nor is there a good way to add them since it relies extensively on templates.
  * There are a few projects trying to implement one set with another:
    * [ARM_NEON_2_x86_SSE](https://github.com/intel/ARM_NEON_2_x86_SSE)
      — implementing NEON using SSE.
 Quite extensive, Apache 2.0